Related Policies and Additional References:

 - Make themselves available for substance testing when requested by supervisor.

 - Notify supervisor of any physical or mental ailments that would diminish the ability to operate the CMV

 - Undergo a medical exam by a certified medical examiner listed on the Federal Motor Carrier Safety Administration’s National Registry of Certified Medical Examiners no less frequent than every 24 months to verify appropriate status of health to operate CMV.

-Supervision of the operator and operations of the CMV used for Athletics Event is the responsibility of the Associate Athletic Director of St. Mary’s University Athletic Department.
+Supervision of the operator and operations of the CMV used for Athletics Event is the responsibility of the Associate Athletics Director of External Operations of St. Mary’s University Athletics Department.

 All personnel operating or supervising operations of a CMV owned or leased by St. Mary’s University shall be aware of the contents of this Policy.
 All persons designated to supervise employees in safety sensitive positions must receive certification regarding 60 minutes of training on alcohol misuse and 60 minutes on controlled substances abuse (49 CFR Part 40 §382.603).
 The training at a minimum shall provide instruction for supervisors to:

 - determine “reasonable suspicion”; physical, behavioral, speech, and performance indicators of probable alcohol misuse and use of controlled substances.